scruples-studio/clean/README.md

 ## RSS

 ## Styling
 The recommended method for adding custom CSS is through the `/public/css/custom.css` file.
+It’s also possible to add some inline CSS in `Globals > Custom CSS`.

-Adding CSS here keeps it separate if future releases impact the core SCSS/CSS files.
+Using one of these methods makes it easier to keep your starter kit up-to-date, especially if future releases affect the core SCSS/CSS files.

-CSS variables (listed in `/resources/sass/variables.scss`) allow you to make many site-wide changes, through the `custom.css` file, e.g.:
+The `:root` CSS variables, allow you to make many site-wide changes through your `custom.css` file.
+For instance, you can change the background colour with:

 ```
 :root {